School of Business

-Create and maintain an inventory of current internship opportunities including time and place by discipline.
+Maintain an inventory of current undergraduate and graduate internship opportunities including time and place by discipline

 Increase the proportion of graduating seniors who have had a credit or not-for-credit internship experience to 50 percent annually.

-Objective 2.2 Promote interaction with students, faculty and business community through business student organizations.
+Objective 2.2 PPromote interaction with students, faculty and business community through business student organizations

 Objective 2.3 Provide applied and research experiences to enrich student learning.